Psychology (PSYC)

 PSYC 451.
 Clinical and Counseling Psychology.
 1 Unit.

 This course provides an overview of clinical psychology and related mental health disciplines.
 Students learn about the historical roots of clinical psychology and explore projective and objective clinical assessment techniques, psychodynamic, behavioral, cognitive, humanistic, and group therapies, ethical and professional issues, and some of the emerging specialty areas in clinical psychology.
 Prerequisite: PSYC 251V.
-Offered every semester.
+Offered at least once every year.

 PSYC 452V.
 Human Sexuality.
 1 Unit.